 Congratulations to you all on your hard work and well-deserved promotions!

-Natural England have now collated and published the responses from the public consultation.
-The report can be found here.
+Natural England asked for interested parties to comment on four new policies relating to the ways in which EPS Licensing is carried out.
+They have now collated and published the responses from the public consultation and the report can be found here.

-After months of hard work and in-depth study of the processes and technical issues of BREEAM, both are now qualified to assist our clients in achieving their project’s required BREEAM standards.
+After months of hard work and in-depth study of the processes and technical issues of BREEAM and some arduous examinations, both are now qualified to assist our clients in achieving their project’s required BREEAM standards.

 Congratulations Jess and Amy!

 Congratulations to our Senior Environmental Consultant, Vicki Wilson, who has now added BREEAM Refurbishment and Fit Out Assessor to her list of qualifications!